silvhua/lighthouse-capstone-project/README.md

 * The features used in modelling, LV slope and LV intercept, are collinear.
 Because the main goal in modelling is to predict 1RM with the smallest error for practical application, both features are retained in the models.

-# Experiment 1
-This project was performed using Python in VSCode with the Jupyter Notebook extension.
-Modules and packages include Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Keras/Tensorflow, and SciPy.

 ## Data Preparation